EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 ### Resources

 Before coming up with routes, we first need to identify resources within our API.
-Resources are data our API will be providing to its clients.
+Resources are data the API will be providing to its clients.

-For instance, if we are to build an API responsible for providing information to a fast-food ordering mobile application, our API can have the following resources:
+For instance, an API responsible for providing information to a fast-food ordering mobile app can have the following resources:

 - Restaurants (restaurant name, location, contacts)